Conducting a Community and Stakeholder Assessment

 - In community and economic development offices—Request contact information and introductions to community groups in the target communities.

 - In environment and health offices—Request contact information and introductions to Brownfield ARC grantees, and redevelopment and associated cleanup project managers.
-Inquire about public hearings to announce plans for the proposed Environmental Workforce Development and Job Training (EWDJT) program.
+Inquire about public hearings to announce plans for the proposed Environmental Workforce Development and Job Training (JT) program.
 Document participation in all public meetings.

 - Visit faith-based and civic organizations in the target communities to request contact information for possible stakeholders and partners.